Learn the truth about cholesterol

 Myth: You don't need to check your cholesterol levels unless you have symptoms.

-Truth: High cholesterol doesn't have any symptoms.
+Truth: High cholesterol is often a hidden risk without outward symptoms.
 The only way to learn your cholesterol levels is to have a blood test.

 Myth: Children aren't at risk for high cholesterol.